colltoaction/widip/README.md

 ![](examples/hello-world.jpg)

+You will find the rest of the documentation in the `README.md` files in this repository.
+Readme files take advantage of generated `.jpg`s for an effective built-in documentation.

 ## Introduction

 ### Why Graphical Programming

-Programming is a hard reasoning task that we aid with Diagrams, a data structure in the sense of Abstract Syntax Trees or Graphs.
+Programming is a hard reasoning task helped with Diagrams, a data structure in the sense of Abstract Syntax Trees or Graphs.
 Just like text flowing from top to bottom, Diagrams have the same orientation that is natural for programming languages.

 ### Why YAML

 YAML is a widely-adopted human-friendly language for describing object relations.
 We leverage several features to create an elegant textual representation of Diagrams.
+This tradeoff gives users the chance to decouple syntax from semantics.

 ### Why UNIX

-Even more than YAML, UNIX is a key piece in the computing world.
-This environment is standard from the developer workstations to the production servers.
-We use it to create productive developer experiences and server workloads with minimal dependencies.
+UNIX is a key piece in the computing world.
+This environment is standard from developer workstations to production servers.
+We use it to create a productive developer experience and server workloads with minimal dependencies.

 ## Shell